nmattisson/sinatra-warden-api/readme.md

-# Securing a REST API with Warden Using Access Tokens
+# Securing a Sinatra REST API with Warden Using Access Tokens

 This is a very simple example of how to secure a Sinatra API with Warden using access tokens instead of a username/password combination.
 I wrote this because I myself couldn't find a working example of how to configure Warden with Sinatra for this purpose.